skalthoff/Jellify/CONTRIBUTING.md

 ##### Building

 - To create a build, run `yarn fastlane:android:build` to use fastlane to compile an `.apk` for all architectures
+- Alternatively, run `cd android; ./gradlew assembleRelease` to use Gradle to compile an `.apk`

 #### References